qy-guo/PLM-VF/README.md

 ```
 python prediction.py -m model/model.pt -i data/input.pt -o results/output.csv
 ```
 After running the script, the `output.csv` file will be generated in the specified output directory.
-Here are the results for the first three samples from the `output.csv`:
+Here are the results for the `output.csv`:
 ```
 	Predictions
 0	0
 1	0
 2	0
 ```
+# Acknowledge
+The training and test sets come from DeepVF (DOI: 10.1093/bib/bbaa125)